MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/testrequestpage/testrequestpage-findnextfield-method.md

 ---
 title: "TestRequestPage.FindNextField(TestField, Any) Method"
-description: "Finds the next field in the data set that is displayed on a test page." ms.author: solsen ms.custom: na ms.date: 07/07/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Finds the next field in the data set that is displayed on a test page.The row is searched from the beginning of the dataset defined by the current filter." ms.author: solsen ms.custom: na ms.date: 07/13/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na